 The Researcher detected 15 types of omission errors in this study.
 Such as 1) specific reference, 2) noun phrase in specific reference, 3) unspecific reference, 4) noun phrase in unspecific reference, 5) classifying or generic the use of "a.", 6) noun phrase classifying or generic the use of "a.", 7) superlative, 8) ordinal number, 9) anaphoric use of "the", 10) noun phrase in anaphoric use of "the", 11) Indirect anaphoric, 12) Cataphoric, 13) noun phrase in Cataphoric, 14) situation the use of "the", 15) noun phrase in situation the use of "the".
 In Anaphoric errors, ESP students did not add the article "the" when the noun used it first, then the entity was previously known.
 The second category is Omission "the" in situation the use of "the".
 According to Biber et al., (1999) definite article the is used because an entity is known in a situation, either directly or indirectly.
 The following error category is cataphoric.
-It is determined by anything in the text, especially if there is a sign {} in the sentence, according to Biber et al.(1999).
+Anaphoric explains the previous sentence, whereas cataphoric explains the following sentence.
+It is determined by anything in the text, especially if there is a sign {} } in the sentence, according to Biber et al (1999).